SysManSquad/sysmansquadblogdev/content/posts/2023-04-11-dealing-with-frontline-workers-and-onedrive/index.md

 ```

 **Step 2:**
-The Preconditions have been met so let's define our attribute Enum
+The preconditions have been met so let's define our attribute Enum.

 ```powershell
 [Flags()]